xia-fr/xmonad-config/README.md

 cabal install yeganesh
 ```

-Install the latest version of xmobar.
+Install the latest version of xmobar (sudo version comes with all extensions).
 ```
-sudo apt-get install libiw-dev libasound2-dev libxpm-dev cabal install xmobar --flags="all_extensions"
+sudo apt-get install libiw-dev libasound2-dev libxpm-dev sudo apt-get install xmobar
 ```

 ### What to do with xmonad.hs and xmobar.hs?